repolicy/csp-guru/paper.md

 title: Paper and Analysis
 ---

 CSP.guru has been developed since 2016 by Johan Lilliestam and his lab.
 The following publications refer to the data and use it among their own unique contributions for some of their analysis.
 You are free to use the data for any academic work by citing the version you use, see [Zenodo for details](https://doi.org/10.5281/zenodo.1318151) and one of the publications leading to new csp.guru version for peer-reviewed methodology behind the data.
+If you want to collaborate on additional publications or have used csp.guru for another publication not listed here and what to get it up on the page, please [get in touch](mailto:richard.thonig@iass-potsdam.de).

-Suggested citation: Johan Lilliestam, Richard Thonig, Chuncheng Zang, & Alina Gilmanova.
+<b>Suggested citation:</b> Johan Lilliestam, Richard Thonig, Chuncheng Zang, & Alina Gilmanova.
 (2021).
 CSP.guru (Version 2021-01-01) [Data set].
 Zenodo. [http://doi.org/10.5281/zenodo.4613099](http://doi.org/10.5281/zenodo.4613099)

-If you want to collaborate on additional publications or have used csp.guru for another publication not listed here and what to get it up on the page, please [get in touch](mailto:richard.thonig@iass-potsdam.de).

 ## Peer-reviewed publications leading to new csp.guru versions